 Cullan has extensive experience in investigations, working primarily narcotics and gang cases.
 He spent eight years working narcotics before transferring to the property crimes division, where he worked burglary and arson cases.

 Cullan has over a decade of professional teaching experience in law enforcement with respect to use of force/combatives, as well as, drug interdiction and gang intelligence.
 Based on his experience and commitment to training, Cullan has assisted in developing several programs for law enforcement and the private sector, with regards to use of force/combatives and criminal interdiction.
-He is the sole founder of the Midwest Tactical Systems LLC.
+He is a certified Force Science Analyst and the sole founder of the Midwest Tactical Systems LLC.

 Bloomington Police Sergeant and former DEA Task Force Officer, Tom Maloney has seventeen years of experience with the City of Bloomington, MN Police Department.
 Sergeant Maloney was assigned to the BPD Narcotics Unit in 2008 and was responsible for investigation of State level narcotics and vice crimes.
 In 2013, Sergeant Maloney was assigned to the Drug Enforcement Administration as a Task Force Officer with Enforcement Group 71 and currently serves in that capacity.
 Sergeant Maloney has conducted hundreds of Hotel/Motel interdiction details that have resulted in the seizures of significant quantities of drugs and drug proceeds.
 He has conducted annual training for Bloomington Police Department in Hotel/Motel Interdiction for the past several years and has taught Hotel/Motel Interdiction courses at DEA in Minnesota and North Dakota, as well as, for the Minnesota State Patrol and the State of Iowa Narcotics Investigators Association.